KuramaSyu/GoToHell/README.md

 #### Fixes

 - [ ] Upload, Modal: Propagate error from snackbar to modal, by making a SportUploadBuilder as separate component, which returns the error as string
-- [ ] recent activities don't show recent first and are a bit broken

 #### QoL